 The Federal Reserve and Interest Rates

 Few financial issues receive more attention in the press than the Federal Reserve Board's actions with interest rates.
-It seems there is always some mention of what its chairman, Ben Bernanke, is saying or might say about the economy, interest rates, or the markets in general.
+It seems there is always some mention of what its chairman, Janet Yellen, is saying or might say about the economy, interest rates or the markets in general.
 Ms. Yellen replaced Ben Bernanke, who retired in 2014.

 The Federal Reserve, or Fed, is the independent central bank established by Congress in 1913.
 One of its primary functions is to help maintain the economic soundness of the US economy by setting the interest rates banks charge each other for overnight loans.

 Thousands of banks in the country frequently borrow money or lend money to other banks for short periods, often just overnight.
 The Fed oversees that activity and sets the interest rates on the borrowing and lending.
 This type of institutional borrowing helps to keep liquidity in the financial system and the banking system strong.

 The Federal Reserve has a 12-member Federal Open Market Committee that meets eight times a year to review the economy and make changes to the overnight loan rates.
 For the past few decades, the Fed has tried very hard to keep inflation under control by managing the overnight interest rates.

 The members review all types of information and keep their meetings and decision-making process secret.
 At the end of their meetings, there is an announcement of any changes they make.
 These announcements are anxiously awaited and studied very carefully by financial professionals to get a glimpse into the thinking of these decision makers.

 The cost of borrowing has direct effects on costs for businesses and individuals.
 By raising or lowering this central interest rate, the Fed can influence how fast or slow the economy will grow or contract.
 However, it usually takes many months to see the full effect of any changes they make.